Rail transport in Indonesia: Mining and oil transport

-Before Freeport opened the mining railway line, it turned out that there had been other railway lines in the Indonesian part of Papua for decades.
-This train line is in a different location from the Freeport mining train line.
-If the Freeport mining train line is at the Grasberg Mine in Mimika, Central Papua, this old train line is in Kumbe, Malind, Merauke, South Papua.
+Before Freeport opened the mining railway line, there were other railway lines in the Indonesian part of Papua for decades.
+The Freeport mining train line services the Grasberg Mine in Mimika, Central Papua.
+The older train line services Kumbe, Malind, Merauke and South Papua.
 Referring to the Industrie Spoor page, the Dutch built a 700mm gauge train line and mechanized rice cultivation on 12,000 hectares of land along the Kumbe River in the 1950s, after the Second World War ended.
-At that time, Papua was not yet part of Indonesia, and was still called Dutch New Guinea for the next decade.
+At that time, Papua was not yet part of Indonesia and was still called Dutch New Guinea for the next decade.
 At the mouth of the Kumbe River there is a village called Kumbe, with the nearest big city being Merauke.

 PT Freeport Indonesia, which is a mining company, operates underground mining trains to facilitate the transportation of copper, gold and silver ore materials to the processing plant location at Mile 74, Tembagapura, Mimika, Papua.
 The locomotive used is the MMT-M-270-BDE diesel locomotive made by Schalker Eisenhütte Maschinenfabrik, Germany.